zeolearn/nodejs-text-tutorial/module7.md

 ## execFile()

 This function is similar to `exec()` in working but has a few major differences in how it works.
 First, it does not invoke a shell to run the command and second, the first argument is not a unix based command but rather a file itself.
-Thus, it can take four argumnets:
+Thus, it can take four arguments:

 - name of the file
 - unix command